-Rosacea is clearly an inflammatory condition.
+Rosacea is an inflammatory condition.
 And when the skin appears inflamed, it is often a sign that there is inflammation elsewhere in the body (6).
 It’s important to determine the source of the inflammation – whether stress, poor gut health, excess body fat, illness, autoimmunity, nutrient deficiencies, or a combination of these and other factors.

 Impaired Nerve Function

 Rosacea patients have higher levels of Substance P, a neurotransmitter and potent vasodilator produced in the gut, brain, and skin.
-Altered gut microbiota increase substance P production in both the gut and the skin, which may explain why Substance P levels rise during a rosacea flare.
+Altered gut microbiota increase Substance P production in both the gut and the skin, which may explain why Substance P levels rise during a rosacea flare.
 Again, this points back to the role of gut health in rosacea.
 (5,8)

 While the skin issues may not be a root cause of rosacea, certain environmental factors can exacerbate symptoms for already-damaged skin.
+Common triggers include:

 - Spicy of hot foods and drinks